jakerenzella/1511_lecture_slides/week_9/9.1.iapresenter/text.md

-# Linked lists Part 3
-## Major Demo
----
-## But First
----
-# Assignment anxiety, progress and general check-in
-Stage 2 is good!
----
 ## MyExperience
-	 * We ask for a lot of feedback in COMP1511
+	 * We ask for a lot of feedback in this course
 	 * This is the most important feedback you will provide
 ---
 ## MyExperience
-	* COMP1511 requires a lot of resources to deliver
+	* COMP1511/COMP1911 requires a lot of resources to deliver
-	* If you want more courses like COMP1511, please complete the form
+	* If you want more courses like this one, please complete the form
 	* Completely anonymous, can not be identified
 	* Run by UNSW, not School or Faculty
 ---